InJanus/injanus.tech.v3/README.md

 To localhost the website, start the folowing scripts in parallel

 1. **Run Script: dev**
+    - This may need to be added to the project via the "Node.js..." option in the RUN AND DEBUG dropdown
 2. **Python: API flask app**
 3. **Launch Chrome against localhost**